The Hutchins Center Explains: Federal budget basics

-Last year, the federal government spent nearly $3.9 trillion, roughly one out of every five dollars in the U.S. economy.
-Read on for a glimpse into how the government spent and earned this money in 2016.
+The federal government spent nearly $4.1 trillion—one out of every five dollars in the U.S. economy—in the fiscal year that ended Sept.
+30, 2018.
+Read on for a glimpse into how the government spent and earned its money in 2018.

 Where does the government spend all that money?